-Communication Devices
+Personal Communication Devices

-Student use of communication devices shall be prohibited from the beginning of the educational day to the end of the educational day: such devices shall be turned off or made inoperable.
+Student use of personal communication devices shall be prohibited from the beginning of the educational day to the end of the educational day: such devices shall be turned off or made inoperable.
 This includes the use of a cell phone or communication device to take photographs and/or audio and/or video recordings.
-While in the school facility and/or when participating in a school-sponsored event during the educational day, unless otherwise approved by the building principal or designee, it will be a policy violation if a communication device can be seen or heard.
-A student may not make a call or receive a call, send or receive a text message, and/or take, send or receive an electronic image and the communication device is to be turned off at all times, even if the device is stored in a backpack, locker or other out-of-sight location.
-Communication devices are prohibited for use in health suites and/or lavatories at all times.
+While in the school facility and/or when participating in a school-sponsored event during the educational day, unless otherwise approved by the building principal or designee, it will be a policy violation if a personal communication device can be seen or heard.
+A student may not make a call or receive a call, send or receive a text message, and/or take, send or receive an electronic image and the personal communication device is to be turned off at all times, even if the device is stored in a backpack, locker or other out-of-sight location.
+Personal communication devices are prohibited for use in health suites and/or lavatories at all times.
 Parents/Guardians should call the school for any emergency situation.
 The school will in turn contact the student in question as is possible and appropriate.
-Parents/Guardians shall not try to contact students by cell phone, pager, or other device.
+Parents/Guardians shall not try to contact students by cell phone, pager, or another device.
+For more information, see Board Policy No. 237